Sketch In, Sketch Out: Accelerating both Learning and Inference for Structured Prediction with Kernels: THEORETICAL ANALYSIS

-\section{Theoretical Analysis}
+\section{THEORETICAL ANALYSIS}

 In this section, we present a statistical analysis of the proposed estimators $\tilde h$ and $\tilde f$.
-After introducing the assumptions on the learning problem that we consider, we upper bound in \Cref{th:sketched_ridge} the excess-risk of the sketched kernel ridge estimator, exhibiting some approximation errors due to sketching.
-Then, in Section \ref{subsec:sketch_error}, we provide bounds for these approximation error terms.
-Finally, this allows us to study in Section \ref{subsec:cor} under which setting the proposed estimators $\tilde h$ and $\tilde f$ obtain substantial computational gains, while still benefiting from a close to optimal learning rate.
+After introducing the assumptions on the learning task, we upper bound the excess-risk of the sketched kernel ridge estimator, highlighting the approximation errors due to sketching.
+We then provide bounds for these approximation error terms.
+Finally, we study under which setting the proposed estimators $\tilde h$ and $\tilde f$ obtain substantial computational gains, while still benefiting from a close-to-optimal learning rates.
+We consider the following set of common assumptions in the kernel literature \citep{bauer2007, steinwart2009optimal, rudi2015less, pillaud2018statistical, fischer2020sobolev, ciliberto2020general, brogat-mottejmlr22}.